 Curiosity and confusion won over conflict.
-Working up his courage, Harry turned back around.
+Mustering up his courage, Harry turned back around.
 "Professor Lupin," he spat out quickly, before he could change his mind.
 "Do you mind if I ask you a quick question?"

 Harry flushed, realizing he'd been rambling.
 "I just…I thought maybe you thought I couldn't do it or something.
 That I was too weak."
-Looking down at the floor, he avoided eye contact with the Professor.
+Looking down at the floor, he avoided eye contact with his Professor.

 Lupin studied Harry intently, eyes filled with an emotion Harry couldn't quite place.

-"I…don't pretend to be an expert at fighting dementors, Harry," Lupin answered weakly.
+"I…I don't pretend to be an expert at fighting dementors, Harry," Lupin answered weakly.
 "Quite the contrary, in fact."

 Harry grinned widely, unable to help himself.
 "Thank you sir!" he exclaimed, feeling nearly giddy with relief.
-He would learn to fight off the dementors, he promised himself.
+He would learn to fight the dementors, he promised himself.
 He wasn't weak.

 Remus Lupin stood in front of the gargoyle which guarded the Headmaster's office.
 "Sugar Quills," he addressed the gargoyle, who upon hearing the password, slid aside to reveal a set of spiral stairs.
 With a slight grimace, Remus began making his way up the staircase, dreading the conversation to come.
-He knew where this conversation would lead, and what revelations would result from it.
+He knew where this conversation would inevitably lead, and what revelations would result from it.
 But he had promised Harry.
-And he of all people could understand the desire to protect oneself against the despair the dementors brought.
+And he of all people could relate to the desire to protect oneself against the despair dementors brought.